kimlar/VisualStudio_AddNewFile/README.md

 - SourceCH:  [C]   For adding both a new C-file and H-file in one go
 - SourceCPP: [C++] For adding both a new CPP-file and H-file in one go

+Here is an example of adding a typical C++ class (.cpp and .h) into your project.
+This reduses a number of steps in order to accomplish this typical task.
 ![alt text](https://github.com/kimlar/VisualStudio_AddNewFile/blob/main/VisualStudio-AddNewFile-2.png "Visual Studio Add New File")

 TODO: